-BASIS DIRECT TAX INDIRECT TAX Meaning Direct tax is referred to as the tax, levied on person's income and wealth and is paid directly to the government.
+Basis Direct Tax Indirect Tax Meaning Direct tax is referred to as the tax, levied on person's income and wealth and is paid directly to the government.
+Indirect Tax is referred to as the tax, levied on a person who consumes the goods and services and is paid indirectly to the government.
 Nature Progressive in nature i.e., higher tax is levied on a person earning higher income and vice versa.
-8 Incidence and Impact Falls on the same person.
+Regressive in nature i.e., all persons will bear equal wrath of tax on goods or service consumed by them irrespective of their ability.
+Incidence and Impact Falls on the same person.
 Assessee, himself bears such taxes.
-Thus, it pinches the taxpayer. • Example Income Tax GST, Custom Duty
+Thus, it pinches the taxpayer.